DreSimpelo/dresimpelo.github.io/behavioral_cloning.md

 I'm a fan of the elegant/clean nature of the VGG architecture.
 I understand it is no longer state of the art, but I still like their philosophy of simplicity.

 I'm also a huge fan of Batch Normalization.
-It makes weight initialization less important, and also improves the quality of the gradient flow during backprop (due to forcing our activations to have a normal distribution) ([Slide 69 cs231n Lecture 5](http://cs231n.stanford.edu/slides/winter1516_lecture5.pdf)).
+It makes weight initialization less important, and also improves the quality of the gradient flow during backprop (due to forcing the inputs to each layer to have a normal distribution across each feature dimension) ([notes, slide 69](http://cs231n.stanford.edu/slides/winter1516_lecture5.pdf)).
 I added this in hopes of faster training, and a cleaner gradient flow.

 **Overview of Architecture:**